 What happens when the newbies gains come to a screeching halt after the first couple of weeks?
 They have adapted to the ‘program’ and then …..
 Nothing.

 The key to getting results as quickly as possible is to get strong FIRST.
-That doesn’t mean you have to become a seasoned powerlifter to make progress but it suggests that you can’t come in to the gym, weak as a kitten, and expect extraordinary results if you are too weak to exert yourself.
+That doesn’t mean you have to become a seasoned powerlifter to make progress but it suggests that you can’t come into the gym, weak as a kitten, and expect extraordinary results if you are too weak to exert yourself.
 Makes sense right?

 Physical strength is basically the ability to move heavy weights.
 Well, this is what everyone thinks it is.
 In fact, it is the act of getting stronger then you were before so lifting heavily relative to your ability/ more proficient in training itself.

-Strength training and muscle gain.
+Strength training and muscle gain

-People often keep strength training and muscle building training in seperate little boxes rather than aknowledging that they are in fact closely related.
+People often keep strength training and muscle building training in separate little boxes rather than acknowledging that they are in fact closely related.
 High repetitions with lighter weight with short recovery times is often labelled muscle building training while heavy weights with fewer repetitions and long recovery times are called strength training.
 In my experience the stronger somebody is, the heavier the weight the person can handle for high repetitions so for a person to gain an optimal amount of muscle they need to include strength training in their training and not just fart about with light weights all the time.

 Strength training and technique/breakdown/ weaknesses